NateECline/Jump_Bot/README.md

 token=yourdiscordbottoken

-Next you will need to create a file called config.json and you will need to add your guild id, clilent id, and token into json format in that file. example below.
+Next you will need to create a file called config.json and you will need to add your guild id, client id, and token into json format in that file. example below.

 {
 "clientId": "your client id",